-Four years before the ratification of the 19th Amendment, which extended the right to vote to all American women, Rankin was elected to be the first woman member of Congress in 1916.
+Four years before the 19th Amendment's ratification, which extended the right to vote to all American women, Rankin was elected as the first woman member of Congress.
 A Republican from Montana, Rankin ran on a platform promising a constitutional amendment for woman’s suffrage and reforms on other social welfare issues such as child labor.
-Despite the fact that she was elected in 1916, she wasn’t sworn in as a Representative until April 2nd, 1917, only after Congress had a month long debate about whether a woman was fit to be a United States Representative.
+Despite the fact that she was elected in 1916, she wasn’t sworn in as a Representative until April 2, 1917, only after Congress had a month-long debate about whether a woman was fit to be a United States Representative.

-Born in 1880, Jeanette Rankin was a trailblazer and activist from a young age.
-After graduating Montana State University, she worked as a social worker in Washington before joining the woman suffrage movement in that state, which extended to woman the right to vote in 1910.
-By 1914 she was experienced in navigating the woman suffrage battle and was a lobbyist for the National American Woman Suffrage Association, where she contributed to the woman suffrage campaign in Montana.
+Born in 1880, Rankin was a trailblazer and activist from a young age.
+After graduating Montana State University, she worked as a social worker in Washington before joining the woman suffrage movement in that state, which extended to women the right to vote in 1910.
+By 1914 she was experienced in navigating the suffrage battle and she was a lobbyist for the National American Woman Suffrage Association, where she contributed to the woman suffrage campaign in Montana.